Laxmi Mall Singhvi: Political career

-Singhvi was drawn to politics as an opponent of this radical social agenda championed by Jawaharlal Nehru.
+Singhvi was drawn to politics as an opponent of radical social agenda championed by Jawaharlal Nehru.
 Most of the radical legislation was passed during the term of the second Lok Sabha (1957–62).
 When elections for the third Lok Sabha were held in 1962, Singhvi stood for election as an independent candidate from his hometown, Jodhpur.
-Based on the goodwill his family enjoyed in Jodhpur, and on further goodwill and contacts created through his law practice, he won the election by a narrow margin and was elected to Parliament from the Jodhpur constituency.
+He won the election by a narrow margin and was elected to Parliament from the Jodhpur constituency.

 As MP, he proposed the creation of an independent, statutory vigilance body with investigative powers, tasked with unearthing corruption in government.
 This proposal was based on his study of the role of the Ombudsman in Scandinavian countries.
 Singhvi served as a member of the Lok Sabha for five years, but lost the election of 1967 and did not return to Parliament until thirty-one years later.

 In 1997, after he returned to India following a long tenure as High Commissioner to the UK, Singhvi formally joined the Bharatiya Janata Party.
 He was elected the following year to the Rajya Sabha for a term of six years (1998–2004).
 As MP, he served as Chairman of High Level Committee on Indian Diaspora.
 He was instrumental in implementing the Vajpayee government's outreach to the Indian diaspora.
 It was he who conceptualised the idea of holding and annual 'Pravasi Bharatiya Divas' event to promote interaction of NRIs with the Indian government and industry.

 Diplomatic assignment

 In 1991, Prime Minister PV Narasimha Rao appointed Singhvi High Commissioner to the Court of St. James.
-It is a measure of his reputation and professionalism that he remained in that office till 1997, undisturbed during the brief tenures of the next two Prime Ministers.
-This made him, after VK Krishna Menon, the second longest-serving High Commissioner for India in the United Kingdom (1991–97), a record the more remarkable for having overlapped with the terms of four Indian Prime Ministers.
+This made him, after VK Krishna Menon, the second longest-serving High Commissioner for India in the United Kingdom (1991–97).

 In 1993, during his term as High Commissioner, Singhvi spearheaded the Indian delegation to the United Nations conference on Human Rights in Vienna.
 The same year, he was invited by the University of Cambridge to deliver the Rede Lecture, the topic being his own book, 'A Tale of Three Cities.'

 He was also a member of the Permanent Court of Arbitration at The Hague.